 #3 Gather information in your field of work

 The more knowledge you hold, the better you can dissect problems to find solutions.
-I suggest becoming a vacuum and sucking in as much relevant information as you can in your field.
+So I suggest becoming a vacuum and sucking in as much relevant information as you can in your field.

-#4 Just start even doing something small
+#4 Just start doing

 You’re not going to become a creative wizard overnight.
 Everything worthwhile takes time.
 At the same time, with creativity, there’s no ceiling to shoot for as you can always get better.